Self-Guided Walking Tour in Athens

 Late March through May and mid-September through November offer mild temperatures (18 to 25 degrees Celsius), manageable crowds, and full daylight hours.
 July and August bring extreme heat (regularly above 38 degrees) with little shade on archaeological sites.
 If you must visit in summer, start at 8:00 AM and plan to be off the Acropolis hilltop by noon.
 Winter (December to February) is mild by northern European standards (8 to 15 degrees) with fewer tourists, though some sites close earlier.

 No booking needed.
 This self-guided tour is available anytime.
-Open the route on your phone and start walking.
-The AI audio guide works instantly, no reservation required.
+Open the route in your browser and start walking.
+The AI guide works instantly, no app, no reservation required.

-The AI audio guide is available in 11 languages: English, German, French, Spanish, Italian, Japanese, Chinese, Portuguese, Danish, Norwegian, and Swedish.
+The AI guide speaks 11 languages: English, German, French, Spanish, Italian, Japanese, Chinese, Portuguese, Danish, Norwegian, and Swedish.

 Yes.
 Skip any stop, spend extra time at places you like, or start the route from any point.
-You can also ask the AI to suggest a shorter route.
+It is your walk, you set the pace.

 AI Tourguide

-Last verified March 2026
+Last reviewed June 2026